A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 If You Need Someone to Talk To

-If this reflection stirred something heavy in you, or if you are struggling to hold on, please do not carry it alone.
+If this reflection triggered something heavy in you, or if you are struggling to hold on, please do not carry it alone.

 In the United States and Canada, you can call or text 988 to reach the Suicide & Crisis Lifeline at any time, day or night.
 Trained counselors are available to listen and help.